dugdaniels/cryptography-engineering-study-group/session-two/exercises.md

 Q10.
 Write a program that experimentally demonstrates the complementation property for DES.
 This program should take as input a key `K` and a plaintext `P`and demonstrate that the DES complementation property holds for this key and plaintext.
 You may use an existing cryptography library for this exercise.

 > Completed in `session-two/src/des_complementation.rs`

+## Ch 4:

+Q1.
+Let `P` be a plaintext and let `ℓ(P)` be the length of `P` in bytes.
+Let `b` be the block size of the block cipher in bytes.
+Explain why the following is not a good padding scheme:

+* Determine the minimum number of padding bytes necessary in order to pad the plaintext to a block boundary.
+This is a number `n` which satisfies `0 ≤ n ≤ b − 1` and `n + ℓ(P)` is a multiple of `b`.
+Pad the plaintext with `n` bytes of value `n`.

+> This is not a good padding scheme because it is not possible to distinguish between a plaintext that is already a multiple of the block size and a plaintext that has been padded.
+In practice all padding rules should add a minimum of one byte.

+Q3.
+Suppose you, as an attacker, observe the following 32-byte ciphertext `C` (in hex) `46 64 DC 06 97 BB FE 69 33 07 15 07 9B A6 C2 3D 2B 84 DE 4F 90 8D 7D 34 AA CE 96 8B 64 F3 DF 75` and the following 32-byte ciphertext `C′` (also in hex) `51 7E CC 05 C3 BD EA 3B 33 57 0E 1B D8 97 D5 30 7B D0 91 6B 8D 82 6B 35 B7 8B BB 8D 74 E2 C7 3B`.

+Suppose you know these ciphertexts were generated using CTR mode with the same nonce.
+The nonce is implicit, so it is not included in the ciphertext.
+You also know that the plaintext `P` corresponding to `C` is `43 72 79 70 74 6F 67 72 61 70 68 79 20 43 72 79 70 74 6F 67 72 61 70 68 79 20 43 72 79 70 74 6F`.

+What information, if any, can you infer about the plaintext `P′` corresponding to `C′`?

+> Because the plaintext corresponding to the ciphertext of one message is known, the keystream can be derived (`ciphertext = plaintext ^ keystream`), and you can decrypt any other message encrypted with the same keystream.

+Q4.
+The ciphertext (in hex): `87 F3 48 FF 79 B8 11 AF 38 57 D6 71 8E 5F 0F 91 7C 3D 26 F7 73 77 63 5A 5E 43 E9 B5 CC 5D 05 92 6E 26 FF C5 22 0D C7 D4 05 F1 70 86 70 E6 E0 17` was generated with the 256-bit AES key (also in hex) `80 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 01` using CBC mode with a random IV.
+The IV is included at the beginning of the ciphertext.
+Decrypt this ciphertext.
+You may use an existing cryptography library for this exercise.